-Optimisation has been explored for a range of potential COVID-19 NPI strategies, including single time-limited reductions to transmission (9, 10), intermittent pulsing of NPIs (14) and gradual ramping-down of intervention measures following an initial reduction to transmission (11, 12).
-Despite an optimal parameter space being identified for each of these explored interventions, the ability for policy makers to achieve these results in practice has been questioned (9).
-This stems from the narrow windows for optimal timing and the severe adverse epidemiological outcomes borne out of intervention implementation error (9, 11).
-An alternative strategy is to use generalised intervention strategies, including longer-than-optimal or earlier-than-optimal interventions, with the aim to identify a broad and achievable parameter space that may be suboptimal, but still capable of mitigating the detrimental epidemiological impacts of COVID-19 (9).
-While not as obviously beneficial as an optimal intervention, these suboptimal interventions are more robust to implementation error and offer more practical and flexible guidance to policy makers than specific optimal intervention timings or durations.
+Despite an optimal parameter space being identified in a number of optimisation analyses for COVID-19, the ability for policy makers to achieve these results in practice has been questioned (9).
+This stems from the narrow windows for optimal timing, with policy makers likely unable to finetune NPIs to a narrow optimal parameter space due to factors such as imperfect epidemiological knowledge, which is common in emerging outbreak scenarios such as COVID-19.
+Additionally, the human health consequences of mis-implementing an NPI can potentially be severe, with adverse epidemiological outcomes borne out of intervention implementation error (9, 11).
+An alternative strategy is to use generalised intervention strategies that are longer or earlier than the theoretically optimal parameter space.
+The rationale behind these pragmatic “sub-optimal” interventions would be to identify a broad and achievable parameter space that may be sub-optimal, but potentially more robust to implementation error, while still capable of mitigating the detrimental epidemiological impacts of COVID-19 (9).
+Due to the robust and general nature of these suboptimal intervention, this strategy also offers more practical and flexible guidance to policy makers than specific optimal intervention timings or durations.

 This study aims to provide a mathematical modelling framework to explore the concept of optimal and suboptimal interventions across a range of different NPI scenarios.
 We explore and compare the existence, patterns and optimal parameter spaces for each intervention to minimise the peak prevalence or the attack rate of a simulated outbreak.
 This was explored for three main parameters: 1) intervention duration, 2) intervention strength and 3) the intervention trigger point.
 The results from this study are not intended to highlight an absolute best course of action.
 Rather this analysis provides an illustrative example to describe how optimal and suboptimal outbreak control can be achieved under different circumstances and intervention strategies.